Cindelevelyn/cindelevelyn/README.md

 I'm Cindel, a 23-year-old computer engineering enthusiast with a passion for web development (front-end) and UX/UI design.

-- 🎓 Education: Computer Engineering Graduate 🎯
+- 🎓 Education: Computer Engineering at IFSULDEMINAS

 - 🏢 I'm currently working at **A Recreativa** and as a freelancer.